-Bonduel Middle School promotes academic honesty on the part of students.
+Bonduel Middle School promotes academic honesty.
 Cheating and plagiarism are not acceptable behaviors.
 Cheating is defined as the intentional use of someone else's work or material on any test or assignment; or the use of any prohibited means to enhance the performance on an examination.